 by Texas Homesteader ~

 What if I told you that you could not only save money on gift wrap, but your wrapping chores could be done in mere seconds as well?
-Furoshiki is the art of Japanese gift wrapping using reusable cloth.
 It’s simple enough for children to do and the results are beautiful and eco friendly too.

 I’ve worked over the years to reduce (or in some cases completely eliminate) gift-wrapping waste.
 It’s easier than you think and it can actual simplify gift wrapping.

-But I knew there was another simple way to make our Christmas morning as zero waste as possible.
+There’s a simple way I make our Christmas morning as zero waste as possible.

 Check out the video below where I show you exactly how quickly a gift can be wrapped!

-And if you’ve used furoshiki wrapping, after gifts are opened Christmas morning the wrappings are simply folded and stashed away until next year!
+And after gifts are opened Christmas morning if you’ve used cloth, the wrappings are simply folded and stashed away until next year!

-Thank about it – No wrappings to buy every year, no tape, ribbon or bows.
-And most importantly – no trash.
+Think about it – No wrappings to buy every year, no tape, ribbon or bows.
+And most importantly – no trash!

 This simple furoshiki style is my go-to for wrapping gifts.